Boiler Repair Guide

 Cost of Oil Boiler Repairs

-The cost of repairing a boiler fuelled by oil will depend on the existing problem, but the average cost can be between £75 and £150.
+The cost of repairing an oil boiler will depend on the existing problem.
 The repair may be in the boiler itself or could be an issue in the oil storage tank.
 Costs will vary according to the extent of the problem and your location in the UK.

 What Are the Pros and Cons of Repairing a Boiler?